freelawproject/juriscraper/readme.md

 Version History
 ===============
 **Current**
-0.1 - Supports all common Federal Appeals courts
+0.1 - Supports all 13 Federal Circuit courts and the U.S. Supreme Court

 **Roadmap**
-0.2 - Support for all possible Federal District courts and small Federal Appeals courts
+0.2 - Support for all federal courts of special jurisdiction (Veterans, Tax, etc.)
-0.3 - Support for all state appeals courts
+0.3 - Support for all federal bankruptcy appellate panels (1st, 4th and 10th Cir.)
+0.4 - Support for all state courts of last resort (typically the "Supreme" court) 0.5 - Support for all intermediate appellate state courts 0.6 - Support for all courts of U.S. territories (Guam, American Samoa, etc.)
+0.7 - Support for all federal district courts with non-PACER opinion listings 0.8 - Support for all federal district courts with PACER written opinion reports 0.9 - Support for all federal district bankruptcy courts 1.0 - add video, oral argument audio, and transcripts everywhere available

 **Beyond**
- - add oral arguments
- - add video
- - add other countries
+ - add other countries, starting with courts issuing opinions in English.

 License
 ========